domo141/ioiomxtx/README.md

 ### short command introduction

+#### mxtx-mosh

+'Mobile shell'.
+Tunnels the UDP traffic between mosh-clients and mosh-servers through an mxtx channel.
+Works pretty much like normal mosh application.
+Requires Mosh to be installed on mxtx endpoints.

 #### mxtx-rsh

 'Remote' shell.
 Requests execution of `mxtx-rshd`.
 Multiplexes stdout, stderr and return value.
 Tracks window size (when with tty) and sends WINCH requests.

 #### mxtx-io